hyperledger-solang/solang/docs/language/builtins.rst

   When using Substrate, this function is only available on development chains.
   If you use this function on a production chain, the contract will fail to load.

-  When using ewasm, the function is only available on hera when compiled with debugging.

 .. _selfdestruct: